Pratt, Richard Henry

 National Archives and Records Administration

-Captain Richard H. Pratt submits a report that lists irregular employees who worked at the school during April 1891.
-The report includes details on compensation, position titles, race, and the number of days worked during that month.
+Captain Richard H. Pratt submits a report that lists irregular employees and includes details on their compensation, position titles, race, and the number of days worked at the school in July 1890.
+Pratt distinguishes between the employees, whose names appear on the first page, and the "Indian Apprentices" listed on the subsequent pages of the…

 Format: